How Many Eggs In A Day Are Good For Your Heart?

 - Diabetics and heart patients should keep a check on their egg consumption

 Eggs are one of the most convenient and nutritious foods which are a powerhouse of essential nutrients and vitamins.
-They are a good source of protein and are commonly included in a healthy balanced diet.
+They are a good source of proteins and are commonly included in a healthy balanced diet.
 However, people suffering from heart ailments or cholesterol problems might need to keep a check on the number of eggs they consume in a day.
 On an average, 1 egg contains around 200 mg of cholesterol.
 This is the reason why high cholesterol patients should eat eggs carefully.

 Photo Credit: iStock